zhujinx/NB-IoT/README.md

 here, but be aware that your changes will not persist when your experiment terminates.

+This experiment can work in two modes:
+1. UE and eNodeB SDR
+2. Simulated UE+eNodeB (OAISIM).

+To enable OAISIM, select OAI_SIM in the drop down menu "Experiment Type" while instantiating the experiment.
+When the experiment starts, two nodes will be created: sim_enb and epc.

+To get the SDR based eNodeB and off-the-shelf UE, select one of the other two options in the "Experiment Type" based upon the requirements.

-To access the UE via ADB, first log in to the `adb-tgt` node, then run `pnadb -a` to connect to the UE.
+When using real UE, to access the UE via ADB, first log in to the `adb-tgt` node, then run `pnadb -a` to connect to the UE.
 Use ADB commands as per normal afterward.
 If/when you reboot the UE, be aware that you will need to again run `pnadb -a` to reestablish the ADB connection; wait a minute or so for the UE to become available again before doing this.

 The OAI mobile networking functions should automatically start up when